 - Search for users that should have access to this SAML App.
 Click the user entry to add them to the Selected items list.
-Once all user have been added and hit the Select button.
+Once all users have been added hit the Select button.

 - Give your application a new name (ie: Variphy SAML) and select the Integrate any other application you don’t find in the gallery option.

 - Back on the Add Assignment window, Click Assign.